GridGain-Demos/ignite-essentials-developer-training/README.md

   │  node2/log/           ← node2 log files
   │  node3/log/           ← node3 log files
   libs/                   ← server-tasks.jar lands here after a build;
-                             nodes load it from this directory at startup libs/                     ← apps.jar lands here after a build;
+  │                          nodes load it from this directory at startup sql/                    ← media_store.sql DDL script (schema + data) libs/                     ← apps.jar lands here after a build;
-                             run KeyValueApp and ComputeApp from this jar src/                      ← training source — edit these for the exercises
+                             run KeyValueApp and ComputeApp from this jar sql/                      ← query SQL files used in section 4 src/                      ← training source — edit these for the exercises
 ```